 Look inside the club

-Three types of people who fit these criteria could be players, spectators and parents.
-Remember; raise awareness about what opportunities there are.
+Three types of people who fit these criteria are players, spectators and parents.
+Research has shown that often people aren’t aware the club is run by volunteers, or that there are roles to be filled.
+Raising awareness about opportunities may seem obvious, but is a very important step to take in recruitment.
 A club may look like it is running smoothly from the outside, meaning prospective volunteers think their skills are not needed.

-- Current senior players – many players are keen to get involved with coaching the junior section or hold voluntary committee posts
+- Current senior players – many players are keen to get involved with coaching other sections or hold voluntary committee posts.

 Publicity is vitally important in the recruitment of volunteers as keen individuals might not be aware of the opportunities or the channels available for them to get involved in local rugby.